Sagebox/Sagebox-rs/README.md

 Sagebox is a set of GUI tools that let you add windows, graphic controls, and graphical output to your Rust programs using linear, procedural code, without any boilerplate, or the overhead of an event-driven framework.

-Built from scratch, Sagebox was designed as a platform-agnostic, comprehensive GUI — supporting everything from high-performance, cross-platform applications, fun-with-graphics programs, and console-mode-only projects using GUI controls for development or release.
+As a persistent (i.e. retained — but with no need to redraw) set of GUI tools, Sagebox was built from scratch as a platform-agnostic, comprehensive GUI — supporting everything from high-performance, cross-platform applications, fun-with-graphics programs, and console-mode-only projects using GUI controls for development or release.

 Sagebox drops cleanly into existing code or new projects when rapidly prototyping or exploring creative ideas.